 These two historic villages just east of Ithaca maintain their independent charm through longstanding community events like Dryden Old Home Days and the Ellis Hollow Fair.
 Recreation abounds in Hammond Hill State Forest and around Dryden Lake.

 West and southwest of Ithaca, the towns are home to spectacular Enfield Glen and Lucifer Falls in Robert Treman State Park.
 The Newfield Covered Bridge, built in 1853, is the oldest in the state.
 Connecticut Hill (elev.
 2,097) and Arnot State Forest are great for outdoor recreation.

 Northeast of Ithaca, Groton has a picturesque, historic downtown with restaurants, shops and plenty of small-town charm.
 Groton Olde Home Days, every August, is just one of the local festivals that makes this village a great place to call home.

 Stretching 14 miles along the east side of Cayuga Lake, Lansing is a pastoral town that also offers some of the best shopping in the area (the Shops at Ithaca Mall).
-The Lansing Harbor Festival (August, at Myers Park) is one of the area's best waterfront events with family activities, food and live music.
+Myers Park is one of the area's best waterfronts with family activities, food, and live music.